 The priority sectors are:

 So far, draft Sectoral Reference Documents were elaborated for the retail trade, tourism and construction sectors.
-Work is currently underway for the public administration sector, for agriculture – crop and animal production and for the food and drink industry.
+Work is currently underway for the public administration sector, for agriculture - crop and animal production and for the food and drink industry.
 Work is undergoing for car manufacturing and manufacture of electronic and electrical equipment.
 It has also recently started for the three following sectors: waste management, fabricated metal products manufacturing and telecommunications.

 Supporting all actors within the sectorsThe documents on best environmental management practice are aimed at supporting environmental improvement efforts of all actors within the sector they address.
 They are not only for EMAS registered organisations, but for all those who intend to improve their environmental performance, with or without an environmental management system.

 |The elaboration of the Sectoral Reference Documents (SRDs) stems from the implementation of the EMAS regulation.
 However, these documents on best environmental management practice are not only targeted at EMAS registered organisations but they are also for organisations with other environmental management systems (e.g. ISO 14001 or a non-certified individual environmental management system) or organisations without a formal environmental management system.
 The best environmental management practices identified and their description are in no way specific to EMAS and can be useful to any organisation of the sector covered by each document, which intends to reduce its environmental impact in one or several environmental areas.|

 Stakeholders involvementSectoral Reference Documents are developed involving relevant stakeholders.